From Microsoft to Microslop to Linux: Why I Made the Switch

 The Windows Retrospective

-While I'm enjoying my new Linux setup, Windows 11 is having a miserable year, and we're only a month in!
+While I'm currently enjoying my setup, Windows 11 is having a miserable year, and we're barely a month in!

 According to Windows Latest, there were over 20 major update problems in 2025 alone, and 2026 is starting off strong, with the January update causing black screens and Outlook crashes.